Hyperbolic Spin Liquids

-where $\hat{W}$ are Wilson loop operators on the $(8,4,8,4)$ lattice, and we have set $J_x\,{=}\,J_y\,{=}\,J_\parallel$ here for simplicity~\cite{SM}.
+where $\hat{W}$ are Wilson loop operators on the $(8,4,8,4)$ lattice, and we have set $J_x\,{=}\,J_y\,{=}\,J_\parallel$ here for simplicity.
 The $\hat{W}$ operators all commute with each other, and are in fact equivalent to the plaquette operators $\hat{W}_P$ introduced earlier.
 Thus, the positive couplings in \cref{main:eq:main-Heff} imply that $\hat{W}_P\:{=}\:{-}1$ in the ground state, consistent with the exact result Eq.~(\ref{main:eq:GS-flux-config}).
 Second, \cref{main:eq:main-Heff} implies that the lowest-energy excitation is a $\mathbb{Z}_2$ vortex with $\hat{W}_{\octagon}\:{=}\:{+}1$ and energy cost ${\sim}\,J_\parallel^8/J_z^7$, much less than the fermion gap $\Delta E/2\:{\approx}\:2J_z$ in that limit.
-Finally, the effective model \eqref{main:eq:main-Heff} can be further mapped~\cite{SM} to a hyperbolic analog of the toric code~\cite{Kitaev:2003} on the $\{8,4\}$ lattice, i.e., a hyperbolic surface code~\cite{Breuckmann:2016,Breuckmann:2017,Lavasani:2019,Jahn:2021,Higgott:2023,Fahimniya:2023}.
+Finally, the effective model \eqref{main:eq:main-Heff} can be further mapped to a hyperbolic analog of the toric code~\cite{Kitaev:2003} on the $\{8,4\}$ lattice, i.e., a hyperbolic surface code~\cite{Breuckmann:2016,Breuckmann:2017,Lavasani:2019,Jahn:2021,Higgott:2023,Fahimniya:2023}.
 This last mapping reveals that the $\square$ and $\octagon$ vortices obey bosonic self-statistics but are mutual semions, establishing that the $\mathsf{G}$ phase is a topologically ordered $\mathbb{Z}_2$ spin liquid~\cite{Wen:1991}.

-\sectitle{Chiral spin liquid}A different type of gapped spin liquid is obtained when the emergent Majorana fermions carry a nonzero Chern number.
-This requires time-reversal symmetry to be broken, which occurs here for $K\:{\neq}\:0$.
+\sectitle{Chiral spin liquid} A different type of gapped spin liquid is obtained when the emergent Majorana fermions carry a nonzero Chern number.
+This requires time-reversal symmetry to be broken, which happens for $K\:{\neq}\:0$.

 Focusing first on the isotropic point, where for $K\:{=}\:0$ the fermionic spectrum is gapless, a gap opens at infinitesimal $K\:{\neq}\:0$ and subsequently increases with increasing $K$ (\cref{main:fig:gap_vs_K}).
-Thus, for finite $K$, a new gapped phase $\chi$ develops around the isotropic point and remains separated from $\mathsf{G}$ by a circular gapless line in parameter space (\cref{main:fig:phase-diagram_K=0.1:triangle}).
-From cuts through the phase diagram for different values of $K$ (\cref{main:fig:gap_vs_Jz}), we find that the $\chi$ region expands with increasing $K$.
+Thus, for finite $K$, a new gapped phase $\chi$ develops around the isotropic point and remains separated from $\mathsf{G}$ by a circular gapless line in parameter space (\cref{main:fig:phase-diagram_K=0.1}, left half).
+From cuts through the phase diagram for different values of $K$ (\cref{main:fig:gap_vs_Jz_for_K}), we find that the $\chi$ region expands with increasing $K$.